 Surface tension activity with toothpicks

-- Cocktail sticks or matches
+- Cocktail sticks or toothpicks

-- A Bowl
+- A clean bowl

-- Washing up Liquid /Dish soap
+- Washing up liquid /dish soap

 - A large bowl